rsyslog/rsyslog/source/configuration/index.rst

 While rsyslogd contains enhancements over standard syslogd, efforts have been made to keep the configuration file as compatible as possible.
-While, for obvious reasons, :doc:`enhanced features <features>` require a different config file syntax, rsyslogd should be able to work with a standard syslog.conf file.
+While, for obvious reasons, :doc:`enhanced features <../features>` require a different config file syntax, rsyslogd should be able to work with a standard syslog.conf file.
 This is especially useful while you are migrating from syslogd to rsyslogd.